Frequently Asked Questions

 Where can I access the NDSU Sexual Assault and Sexual Misconduct policy?

-Information on sexual assault and sexual misconduct policies for students can be found in the Rights and Responsibilities of Community: A Code of Student Behavior.
+Information on sexual assault and sexual misconduct policies for students can be found in the Code of Student Conduct.

 My friend has been sexually assaulted, what can I do to help him or her?